Chapter 3 : Three.

 Madeline inhaled sharply, “That’s because I didn’t.
 I don’t!”

-And she watched on, horrified, as Alice’s lips curled into a mischievous smile, “Can I have him?”
+And she watched on, horrified, as Alice’s lips curled into a mischievous smile, “Can I have him?
+You drink tea, anyway.”

 Alice giggled, her blonde hair falling to hide her gleeful face as she crawled over to Madeline and sank wearily onto the pillow at her side, still wracked with laughter.
 “No!”
 She gave a small squeak and lapsed entirely into her mirth.
 Madeline felt her entire person relax gratefully as the awkward topic faded into a rather delighting tangent.